STEFAN GLUCHOWSKI, PE, CEng, MIET, LEED AP

 Although the engineering industry in the hope of improving its productivity, accuracy and the profits, keeps spending millions of dollars on the computer hardware, engineering software and staff training, the design errors and the project overruns are still rampant in the design industry.

 It can be argued that the increased dependence on these design tools without the application of proper design methodology which clearly defines how, when and to what degree the generated data should be trusted and applied in the design, can inadvertently increase the severity of these design errors.

 The critical errors are often introduced by the inexperienced designers who are very good at inputting the raw data, but lack the practical experience recognizing the mechanical, spatial or constructability limits.
 Thus as the design progresses through the milestones and becomes more refined, the ability of the project managers to make design changes or corrections, become more restrictive and more costly.

 Once the design package is released to the construction, the cost of some of these errors can be substantial.

 The methods and methodology applied by Mr. Gluchowski to manage his design teams has been proven on a number of projects and adopted by a number of individual designers, engineering departments and major engineering corporations.

 Whether developing design strategies to upgrade the electrical distribution systems for the mission critical facilities in the USA, UK or Kenya, managing electrical audits of the mission critical sites in UK, Bahrain or Djibouti, or managing engineering design teams in KSA or Taiwan, these methods allowed the teams to correctly identify, collect, analyse and implement the engineering data to meet the project objectives.

-As an added bonus, since the whole process is continuously updated by the users using database ACCESS Forms, the project management team is given the rare ability to oversee the project progression in the “real time”.
+As an added bonus, since the whole process can be continuously updated by the users using various formats, the project management team is given the rare ability to oversee the project progression in the “real time”.